 Long term tooth sensitivity after dental work can be caused by a variety of reasons.
 These include:

-If a filling is placed so that it disrupts your ability to bite, it can deteriorate when you chew.
-IThe deterioration can cause cracks or fissures in the filling, or the filling could break off and expose the tooth.
-If a filling is incorrectly placed, visiting a dentist to reshape it is the solution.
+If a dental filling is placed so that it disrupts your ability to bite, it can deteriorate when you chew.
+The deterioration can cause cracks or fissures in the filling, or the filling could break off and expose the cracked or broken tooth.
+If a cavity filling is incorrectly placed, visiting a dentist to reshape it is the solution.

-You may also experience a crack or damage to the teeth or the filling itself.
-The filling might expose nerves or tissues that are inside the tooth, causing tooth sensitivity to occur particularly if that tooth experiences hot or cold beverages.
+You may also experience a crack or damage to the teeth or the cavity filling itself.
+The filling might expose nerves or tissues that are inside the affected tooth, causing tooth sensitivity to occur particularly if that filled tooth experiences cold or sudden pain.

 If this is the case, you can:

-Finally, if you’re allergic to the filling material that is used, the filling can also become sensitive.
-If you have had an allergic reaction in the past, be sure to tell your dentist before receiving a filling.
+Finally, if you’re allergic to the tooth filling material that is used, the filling can also become sensitive.
+If you have had an allergic reaction in the past, be sure to tell your dentist before receiving a filling procedure.

 When Should You Visit Your Dentist for Tooth Sensitivity or Pain After a Filling?

-If you’re experiencing tooth sensitivity or pain months after a cavity filling, it’s extremely likely that there is a reason.
+If you’re experiencing tooth sensitivity or pain months after a cavity filling procedure, it’s extremely likely that there is a reason.
 Remember, if tooth sensitivity is still occurring more than a few weeks after a filling, it means something is wrong.

 And it also means that you should see an experienced dentist who can determine the problem and find a treatment solution to end tooth sensitivity and pain.